5 Of The Best NSW Getaways For Groups

 Round up the troops and treat yourself to a mini-break.

-With summer well and truly upon us, there’s no time like the present to pack your bags, round up the troops and treat yourself to a mini-break.
-And, if you’re the social secretary of your group of friends this summer, fuss-free options for organised fun should be top of your list.
+With the Easter long weekend well and truly upon us, there’s no time like the present to pack your bags, round up the troops and treat yourself to a mini-break.
+And, if you’re the social secretary of your group of friends, fuss-free options for organised fun should be top of your list.

 Where: 3.5 hours south of Sydney

-Perfect for: National parks and nature, walking trails, beaches and swimming
+Perfect for: National parks and nature, walking trails, and beaches

 Sussex Inlet is home to a host of riverside properties and a haven for outdoor activities.
 Set up camp (literally) at Cave Beach or Bristol Point in Booderee National Park, or opt for a holiday rental if you’re a creature of comfort.